Skip to Content

 • Duration about 2-3 hours

-Take this route is you want to see less caves and experience more of Trang An’s gorgeous scenery.
+Take this route if you want to see less caves and experience more of Trang An’s gorgeous scenery.
+It’s the shortest route, but it features Dot Cave, the longest cave in the Trang An Landscape complex.

 This third route is a good option for those who want to go through a very long cave, see the King Kong filming location and visit many spiritual sites.

-Travel Tip: Depending on the tour route you choose, your boat ride will last about 2 to 3 hours.
-If you want to shorten your ride, you can opt to skip any of the attractions during your tour.
+Travel Tip: If you want to shorten your ride, you can opt to skip any of the attractions during your visit.

-front of wooden boat on river with limestone rock towering ahead
+View in front of wooden boat on a river with limestone rocks towering ahead

 The front of our boat and a small cave up ahead

-The moment your boat driver pushes away from the dock until the moment you arrive back 3 hours later, let yourself relax and be consumed by unrivaled tranquility.
+The moment your boat driver pushes away from the dock, let yourself relax and be consumed by unrivaled tranquility.

 You are in rural Vietnam, venturing into areas only accessible by boat.
-Limestone rocks jutting out of the ground surround the water.
-Imagine King Kong appearing from out behind one of them…!
+There are numerous limestone rocks jutting out of the ground surrounded by water.
+Just imagine King Kong appearing from out behind one of them.

 Expert boat drivers will guide your boat towards low hanging entrances to caves as the spectacular limestone karsts meet the water’s surface.